beddalumia/KMHproject/README.md

 # KMHproject
 A collection of programs and scripts to solve and analyze the Kane-Mele-Hubbard model in a variety of (dynamical-)mean-field settings.
-Based on the @QcmPlab DMFT-ED libraries.
+Based on the [QcmPlab](https://github.com/QcmPlab) DMFT-ED libraries.

 ### Dependencies
 * gfortran > 4.9x **OR** ifort  > 13.0